Green Shoots Difference

 School holidays include a Mid-Autumn break in October, a Christmas break, a Tet break (Lunar New Year, for which exact holiday dates are set by the Vietnamese government) during our Spring Term, and a break between our Spring and Summer Term in March or April.

-There are also nine Staff Professional Development Days incorporated into the calendar where teaching staff, but not students, are required to attend.
-Five of these are in the week preceding the start of the school year and the remaining four are placed through the academic year and can be found, clearly marked, on our school calendar.
+There are Staff Professional Development Days incorporated into the calendar where teaching staff, but not students, are required to attend.
+Some of these are in the week preceding the start of the school year and the remaining four are placed through the academic year and can be found, clearly marked, on our school calendar.

 The school year is split into three terms, two of which are further split into smaller teaching blocks.